SerhiiKarasov/android_training/Readme.md

-# android studio how to
+# android studio how to, building first app
 - The setContent() function within the onCreate() function is used to define your layout through composable functions.
 - All functions marked with the @Composable annotation can be called from the setContent() function or from other Composable functions.
 - @Composable function names are capitalized.